 What Does Aftershave Do?

+Have you tried to figure out how to shave without getting a razor burn?
 Like most things in life, ingredients matter.
-Aftershave serves several purposes to freshly shaven skin, and the ingredients you choose can cause you a world of hurt or create a situation that's perfectly soothing.
+Aftershave serves several purposes to freshly shaven skin, and the ingredients you choose can cause you a world of hurt or create a perfectly soothing situation.

 Aftershave Prevents Infection

-One of the most important jobs of aftershave is killing any bacteria that may be hanging out on the surface.
-This is necessary for a few reasons: first, by removing the hair, you've opened your pores.
-This essentially means you've created the perfect breeding ground for the type of bacteria that can cause acne, whiteheads, and other unpleasant blemishes.
-The antiseptic features of aftershave get rid of the gross stuff so you don't have to be afraid to show your face after you've shaved.
+So, what does aftershave do?
+One of the most important jobs of aftershave is killing any bacteria hanging out on the surface.
+Killing bacteria is necessary for a few reasons: first, by removing the hair, you've opened your pores; this essentially means you've created the perfect breeding ground for the type of bacteria that can cause acne, whiteheads, and other unpleasant blemishes.
+The antiseptic features of aftershave get rid of the gross stuff, so you don't have to be afraid to show your face after you've shaved.

 Besides inviting organisms to make homes for themselves inside your pores, you may have also nicked yourself while shaving.
 Even microscopic nicks, which you can't see with your bare eyeballs, can create channels that bacteria will happily head right into.
 Of course, if you've cut yourself enough to need a speck of toilet paper to blot the blood, you already know there's an open would that's just waiting for weird things to happen.